munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 56: Aug 22, 2019
 1.Continued reading chapter four of Deep Learning book by Ian Goodfellow as part of #sg_dl-goodfellows.

+### Day 57: Aug 23, 2019
+1.Finished reading chapter four of Deep Learning book by Ian Goodfellow as part of #sg_dl-goodfellows.